Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-15-logical-operators.md

     }
 ```

 It wasn't doing what we wanted in the last section.
-It was only going into the the first if statement and the last else if, but never the second.
-In order to make the code find the second else if, we need to make the changes above.
+It was only going into the first if statement and the final else if, but never the second.
+To make the code find the second else if, we need to make the changes above.

-For each second else if, the variable must be greater than some number and if the same variable is less than another number.
-If they are both true, then the variable will change at a different rate and the console.log will print out.
+For each second else if the variable must be higher than some number and if the same variable is less than some other number.
+If the variables are greater than 200 and less than or equal to 300, then the variable will change at a different rate, and the console.log will print out.

-Now, it still essentially changes like before, but it should slow down until it resets.
+Now, the variables change like before, but the changes slow down until it resets.
 Feel free to change the numbers.

 ## OR